sschoener/DiscordTestBot/README.md

 Sooner or later, your bot will need to store persistent data (i.e., even more persistent than services, which just run for as long as the bot is running).
 Maybe you want to create a bot that allows you to set reminders in the future?
 They should be stored somewhere safely.
 We will be using a database for this; more specifically, we are using [MongoDB](https://www.mongodb.com/), a schemaless NoSql database with decent C# bindings that allow for fast iterations.
 Download it from [here](https://www.mongodb.com/download-center?jmp=nav#community) and follow the [installation instructions](https://docs.mongodb.com/manual/administration/install-community/).

 The `MongoDBService` connects to the database and the `UserScoreModule` shows how to store and retrieve data for a given key.
 The `MongoDBModule` has some debugging commands for MongoDB.

+# Known Issues
+The `!help` command does not take Discord's message limits into account. this means that if you have a lot of commands or commands with a very long summary, you will run into exceptions sooner or later.

 # Credits
 Inspired by [this wonderful example](https://github.com/Aux/Discord.Net-Example).